How IoT Is Reshaping Customer Experience & Relationships

-New capabilities to manage and analyze real-time data allows companies to gain key insights into product performance, consumer trends and purchasing behavior at an unprecedented speed and scale.
-It also allows them to update features or modify upcoming models to more closely align with customer needs, and to better anticipate where consumer preferences are heading in the future.
-Products that are a part of the IoT will not only help customize and improve the customer experience, they will ultimately redefine all of our expectations as we consistently get what we want, exactly when we want it.
+New capabilities to manage and analyze real-time data allow companies to gain key insights into product performance, consumer trends, and purchasing behavior at an unprecedented speed and scale.
+They also allow them to update features or modify upcoming models to more closely align with customer needs—and to better anticipate where consumer preferences are heading in the future.
+Products that are part of the IoT will not only help customize and improve the customer experience; they will ultimately redefine all of our expectations as we consistently get what we want, exactly when we want it.

 Customer service will be much smarter as it shifts from reactive to proactive.
 Access to this level of detail is invaluable to customer support centers.
 Teams centered on technical support and customer service will be able to detect when customers have problems and contact them rather than having to wait for them to call, if they even do.
-To this point, businesses typically only hear from 4% of its dissatisfied customers while the other 96% simply don’t complain– of which 91% will never come back (“Understanding Customers” by Ruby Newell-Legner).
+To this point, businesses typically only hear from 4% of their dissatisfied customers while the other 96% simply don’t complain—and 91% will never come back (according to Ruby Newell-Legner in “Understanding Customers”).
 Envisage a world where you know what your customer is thinking about your product or service offering without relying on a small (and often non-representative) portion of your customer base to provide feedback.
 The innovation and growth potential is truly incredible.

-The combination of big data and the IoT will likely change marketing forever as businesses will be able to collect more marketing information than would have been imaginable even a few years ago.
-Marketers will be able to go much further to measure nearly every aspect of the customer’s experience.
-For example, merchants will know every detail about the customer and the product – how long they were in their store, what products they looked at, how long they looked at them, what they bought, how much they bought, etc. – insights currently limited to online shopping.
-Marketing teams can engage and interact with customers in entirely new ways based on data-driven understanding of customer behavior.
+The combination of big data and the IoT will likely change marketing forever, as businesses will be able to collect more marketing information than would have been imaginable even a few years ago.
+Marketers will be able to go much further to measure nearly every aspect of a customer’s experience.
+For example, merchants will know every detail about the customer and the product (how long they were in their store, what products they looked at, how long they looked at them, what they bought, how much they bought, etc.)—insights currently limited to online shopping.
+Marketing teams will engage and interact with customers in entirely new ways based on data-driven understanding of customer behavior.
 Advertisements will target customers based on how they’re using and interacting with products/services in the real world, not just based on their browsing history.